MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/teams-android-devices-conditional-access-issues.md

    :::image type="content" source="media/teams-android-devices-conditional-access-issues/conditional-access-policy-details.png" alt-text="Screenshot of the Conditional Access policy details.":::

 After you identify the specific Conditional Access policy that's causing the issue, you can use [device filters](/azure/active-directory/conditional-access/concept-condition-filters-for-devices) to exclude the affected device from the policy.
-Commonly used device properties in device filters are *manufacturer* and *model*, and they're used with the operators *Contains*, *StartsWith*, and *In*.
+Commonly used device properties in device filters are *manufacturer* and *model*.
+These are used together with the *Contains*, *StartsWith*, and *In* operators.

 > [!NOTE]
 >